Edge Developer Platform

 Parameter

-- type: Used to specify the return value type.
-The default is text.
+- type: used to specify the value type, defaults to text.

-- json: Object, the user deserializes json into an object form for return.
+- json: Object, deserializes json to object and returns it.

-- arrayBuffer: ArrayBuffer, the user converts the binary value to an ArrayBuffer and returns it.
+- arrayBuffer: ArrayBuffer, converts the binary value to ArrayBuffer and returns it.

-- stream: ReadableStream, usually used for scenarios where the value is large.
+- stream: ReadableStream, usually used for large value scenarios.

 Return Value

-Return a Promise.
-It is required to await this Promise to retrieve the value.
+return a Promise, await the Promise to retrieve the value.
 If the key does not exist or the value is empty, return null.

 Usage Example